 Screenshot from Governor Larry Hogan's YouTube Channel

-On May 6, Maryland State Superintendent of Schools Karen Salmon announced that all public schools will remain closed for the remainder of the 2019-2020 school year.
+On April 17, Maryland State Superintendent Karen Salmon announced that all public schools will be closed through May 15.
+This marks the second extension of the closure, which was previously scheduled through April 24.